Installation

 option can specify theKMI

 version.
-If the kernel name of your device does not follow the KMI specification, you can specify it through this option.
+If the kernel name of your device doesn't follow the KMI specification, you can specify it using this option.

 The most common usage is: